Joel Roberts Poinsett

-Joel Roberts Poinsett (March 2, 1779 – December 12, 1851) was an American physician, diplomat and botanist.
-He was the first U.S. agent in South America, a member of the South Carolina legislature and the United States House of Representatives, the first United States Minister to Mexico, a Unionist leader in South Carolina during the Nullification Crisis, Secretary of War under Martin Van Buren, and a co-founder of the National Institute for the Promotion of Science and the Useful Arts (a predecessor of the Smithsonian Institution).
+Joel Roberts Poinsett (March 2, 1779 – December 12, 1851) was an American physician, botanist, politician, and diplomat.
+He was the first U.S. agent in Hispanic America, a member of the South Carolina Legislature, and later a United States Representative from 1821 to 1825.
+In 1825, he was appointed by John Quincy Adams as the first United States Minister to Mexico, replacing James Wilkinson, and serving through the first year of Andrew Jackson's administration in 1829.
+He represented the United States government to the First Mexican Empire, the Provisional Government, and the First Mexican Republic in Mexico City.

+Poinsett was a strong supporter of Andrew Jackson and Jacksonian democracy.
+He was a Unionist leader in South Carolina during the Nullification Crisis in 1832 and 1833, when the state refused to enforce federal tariffs, declaring them unconstitutional.

+Poinsett was subsequently appointed 15th U.S. Secretary of War in the Presidential Cabinet under Martin Van Buren.

+He was a co-founder of the earlier National Institute for the Promotion of Science and the Useful Arts in 1840, a predecessor of the modern Smithsonian Institution.

-Early travels
+Early life

 Joel Roberts Poinsett was born in 1779 in Charleston, South Carolina, to a wealthy physician, Elisha Poinsett, and his wife Katherine Ann Roberts.
 He was educated in Connecticut and University of Edinburgh, gaining expertise in languages, the law, and military affairs.